-To this end, a lower limit on the stock of liquid assets has been established, which is monitored by Risk Management.
+To this end, a lower limit on the stock of liquid assets has been established, which is monitored by the Risk Management unit.

 As regards the Ordinary Account, CDP raises funds through the market or the EIB, adopting approaches, opportunities and constraints more similar to those of ordinary banks.